paulczar/paulczar.github.io-source/content/blog/creating-a-helm-chart-monorepo-part-1/index.md

 ---
 date: "2019-07-03"
-title: "Creating a Helm Chart Repository - Part 1"
+title: "Creating a [Helm](https://helm.sh) Chart Repository - Part 1"
 categories: ["kubernetes","devops","helm"]
 draft: false
 ---

 ## Introduction

-Welcome to a three part blog series on Creating a Helm Chart Repository.
-In **part 1** I will demonstrate creating a helm chart repository using GitHub and GitHub Pages.
+Welcome to a three part blog series on Creating a [Helm](https://helm.sh) Chart Repository.
+In **part 1** I will demonstrate creating a [Helm](https://helm.sh) chart repository using [GitHub](https://github.com) nd [GitHub](https://github.com) ages.
 In [part 2](/blog/creating-a-helm-chart-monorepo-part-2) I will add Automation to automatically update the repository, and in [part 3](/blog/creating-a-helm-chart-monorepo-part-3) I will add testing for changes to the charts themselves.

 Helm is the defacto tool for packaging, sharing, and running Kubernetes Manifests.
-I'm going to assume you know the basics of Helm and have used it before.
+I'm going to assume you know the basics of [Helm](https://helm.sh) and have used it before.
 There's plenty of great introductory topics around.

-You can host and share Helm Charts (packages) via a Helm Repository which is effectively a static website with an `index.yaml` providing metadata and links to the Helm Packages.
+You can host and share [Helm](https://helm.sh) Charts (packages) via a [Helm](https://helm.sh) Repository which is effectively a static website with an `index.yaml` providing metadata and links to the [Helm](https://helm.sh) Packages.

-This makes hosting a repository perfectly suited to running in GitHub pages, s3, google cloud storage, etc. I like to use GitHub pages as it allows your source code and repo to live effectively in the same place.
+This makes hosting a repository perfectly suited to running in [GitHub](https://github.com) ages, s3, google cloud storage, etc. I like to use [GitHub](https://github.com) ages as it allows your source code and repo to live effectively in the same place.

-I will walk you through creating a new GitHub project hosting multiple helm charts and demonstrate how to set up Continuous Integration with CircleCI to automatically test and publish new changes to your Helm Charts.
+I will walk you through creating a new [GitHub](https://github.com) roject hosting multiple [Helm](https://helm.sh) charts and demonstrate how to set up Continuous Integration with CircleCI to automatically test and publish new changes to your [Helm](https://helm.sh) Charts.

-## Create a new GitHub Repository
+## Create a new [GitHub](https://github.com) epository

-Log into GitHub and [create a new repository](https://github.com/new) called `my-helm-charts`.
-I chose to have GitHub create it as with an Apache2 License.
+Log into [GitHub](https://github.com) nd [create a new repository](https://github.com/new) called `my-helm-charts`.
+I chose to have [GitHub](https://github.com) reate it as with an Apache2 License.

 ![Creating new repo](./github-new-repo.png)